Tutte Lemkow: Career

 Lemkow appeared as a dancer, together with Sara Luzita, in John Huston's 1952 film Moulin Rouge.
 Other films include Blake Edwards' A Shot in the Dark as the Cossack who drinks the poison intended for Peter Sellers' Inspector Clouseau, Sellers's films The Wrong Arm of the Law, The Wrong Box and Ghost in the Noonday Sun, Woody Allen's Love and Death and the Morecambe and Wise comedy film The Intelligence Men (1965).

 He played three roles in Doctor Who with William Hartnell's Doctor: Kuiju in Marco Polo (1964), Ibrahim in The Crusade (1965) and Cyclops in The Myth Makers (1965).
 He provides choreography for The Celestial Toymaker (1966) in Doctor Who and the spoof Bond film Casino Royale (1967).

-In 1968 he played the role of 'Old Gorgy' in the episode "Legacy of Death" of The Avengers.
+In 1968 he played the role of 'Old Gorky' in the episode "Legacy of Death" of The Avengers.

 He adapted Ibsen's play for the 1983 film The Wild Duck.